niaulans/datacamp/data-analyst-in-power-bi/README.md

   - Free from typos
   - Consistenly formatted
-    - Data points are consistently reprented
+    - Data points are consistently represented
     - Uniform capitalization
-    - No leadin gor trailing whitespace
+    - No leading or trailing whitespace
   - Ideally, each column will only store one piece of information
     - Columns are split or merged to achieve